stevecalla/file-mover-edx/README_TODOs.md

 DONE = get git add, push, commit working on windows DONE = change directory logic to UofOregon repo; currently set to copy to local folder and git add to different directory (for testing)
 DONE = instruction page
+DONE = readme - images

+readme - video
+readme - content
-readme finish with images & video add some testing
+tests - add testing

+test app one more time
+save the test branch in the UofO directory

 create npm package with it? (how can a node js program be run on a schedule on a mac?) run / open automatically on mac